Azure/batch-shipyard/docs/12-batch-shipyard-configuration-global.md

 * (required) `storage_account_settings` is a link to the alias of the storage account specified that holds this Azure File Share.
 * (required) `azure_blob_container_name` is the name of the container on Azure Blob storage.
-Note that the Azure Blob container must exist.
+If the Azure Blob container does not exist, it is created.
 * (required) `container_path` is the path in the container to mount.
 * (optional) `mount_options` are the mount and FUSE options to pass to the blobfuse mount command.
 Please see the